Contents

 Judging and prizes

-The judging panel is made up of three individuals from DIAS, the Irish Astronomical Society and sponsors, Alice PR & Events.
+The judging panel is made up of three individuals from DIAS, the Irish Astronomical Society and sponsors.
+There is also a public vote for best image.

 The prize is a package that includes a voucher for EUR500 plus the images will be printed in the Irish Times and featured in a DIAS exhibition.